Maryana Bezuhla: Russian invasion of Ukraine

-Bezuhla is since April 2022 in the Ukrainian-Russian war zone to "try to help, organize communication between the military and civilians."
+Since April 2022, Bezuhla serves in the Ukrainian-Russian war zone to "try to help, organize communication between the military and civilians."

-On the 5th May 2022, Bezuhla submitted a draft law to the Verkhovna Rada which could allow commanders to kill military personnel in a combat situation if they refused to follow orders.
+On 5 May 2022, Bezuhla submitted a draft law to the Verkhovna Rada (Ukraine's national parliament) which could allow commanders to kill military personnel in a combat situation if they refused to follow orders.
 At the time of the submission, during martial law and in a combat situation, commanders had the right to use weapons against violators of the charter "without leading to the death of a serviceman".
 This draft law would have removed this line.
-The draft law proved highly controversial, and as such was withdrawn on the 24th May 2022.
+The draft law proved highly controversial, and as such was withdrawn on 24 May 2022.